Moving to Zaragoza

 Expats moving to Zaragoza, a city in the northeast of Spain, are mostly drawn by the highly regarded University of Zaragoza (also known as Saragossa University), one of the oldest and most prestigious universities in the world.
 Zaragoza itself was capital of the Kingdom of Aragon and still retains many architectural treasures from this glorious past.
 Expats tend to enjoy how this sense of history is balanced with the modern conveniences of a world-class and cosmopolitan city.

-Zaragoza may not be as well-known to expats as Madrid, Barcelona or Seville but, with nearly a million inhabitants, and a lot of changes in the last few years, this provincial city is growing in prominence and size.
+Zaragoza may not be as well-known to expats as Madrid, Barcelona or Seville, but with nearly a million inhabitants and a lot of changes in the last few years, this provincial city is growing in prominence and size.
 2008 was the year of the EXPO, the international exhibition, themed around water, a much needed resource in this desert-surrounded city.
-Three new bridges were built for the occasion, as well as the ultra-modern Water Tower, an outdoor amphitheatre for summer concerts, and the extensive Luis Buñuel park which provides a huge green recreational area along the banks of the mighty Ebro River.
+Three new bridges were built for the occasion, as well as the ultra-modern Water Tower, an outdoor amphitheatre for summer concerts, and the extensive Luis Buñuel Park which provides a huge green recreational area along the banks of the mighty Ebro River.

-Zaragoza’s history stretches back two millennia, to the first expat visitors, evidenced by the many surviving Roman walls and ruins, which include an impressive amphitheatre which was discovered and carefully excavated in the 1980s and is now a museum.
+Zaragoza’s history stretches back two millennia, to the first expat visitors, evidenced by the many surviving Roman walls and ruins, which include an impressive amphitheatre that was discovered and carefully excavated in the 1980s and is now a museum.

 Expats may find it difficult to initially settle in due to the language difficulties, sluggish bureaucracy and the insular community.
 Those that overcome these obstacles, however, get to enjoy a more relaxing, simpler and sunnier way of life.
 To help, there is a vibrant and welcoming expat community.
 Another source of welcome and social interaction are the many Spanish people who are interested in practising their English or getting to know new residents.